Working closely with buyers, retail merchandisers predict up-and-coming sales trends to ensure maximum profitability

 To support those wishing to embark on a career in fashion retail there is the Fashion Retail Academy.
 The Academy aims to work in partnership with the retail industry to deliver professional and vocational training programmes, including the Level 4 Diploma in Fashion Merchandising.

 The course has strong links with fashion retail head offices in London, which enables students to gain first-hand experience as part of their studies.
-They also offer shorter merchandising courses at introductory, intermediate and postgraduate level.
+The Academy also offers shorter merchandising courses at introductory, intermediate and postgraduate level.

 Other professional qualifications that may appeal to merchandisers are offered by: